AI4Bread/stCAMBL_tutorial/source/Installation_pyG.rst

 Installation
 ------------

-Download the S3RL code from GitHub: https://github.com/AI4Bread/stCAMBL, clone the repository with the following command:
+Download the stCAMBL code from GitHub: https://github.com/AI4Bread/stCAMBL, clone the repository with the following command:

 .. code-block:: bash